rust-lang/book/second-edition/src/ch02-00-guessing-game-tutorial.md

 > line.
 Rust ignores everything in comments, which are discussed in more detail
 > in Chapter 3.

-Let's return to the guessing game program.
+Let’s return to the guessing game program.
 You now know that `let mut guess` will introduce a mutable variable named `guess`.
 On the other side of the equal sign (`=`) is the value that `guess` is bound to, which is the result of calling `String::new`, a function that returns a new instance of a `String`.